Fardin Ganjkhanloo

 About

-I’m a systems-engineering–trained modeler specializing in healthcare policy.
-I earned my PhD in Systems Engineering from Johns Hopkins University in January 2025, where I was part of the Center for Systems Science and Engineering (CSSE).
-During the COVID-19 pandemic, I co-developed the data automation pipeline for the Johns Hopkins COVID-19 Dashboard—supporting real-time global tracking that informed public health planning worldwide.
+I earned a PhD in Systems Engineering at Johns Hopkins (CSSE) in January 2025.
+During the pandemic, I co-developed the data-automation pipeline for the Johns Hopkins COVID-19 Dashboard, enabling real-time global tracking that informed public health planning worldwide.

 Current Focus Areas